victorjongsoon/Image-Recognition/README.md

 quesadilla at **94.24%** accuracy.
 It is expected for this prediction to be inaccurate because we did not train the model to recognize chicken rice.

+# What can be improved in this project?
+Here are some suggestions that I can explore more on this food recognition problem for further improvement.

+Firstly, the time we spent on training the model is long due the complexity of the model and the nature of deep learning.
+In the future, I can use early stopping to halt the training when overfitting occurs so that I do not have to wait, for example, 500 epochs when overfitting occurs at about 200 epochs.
+This will save a lot more time and more models could be trained during this time.

+Secondly, the result we got from the
+Vgg16 model might not necessarily be the best model.
+Things like unfreezing more or lesser vgg16 blocks can significantly change the accuracy of the model.
+However, due to time constraints, I only unfreeze the 5th block of the vgg16 model.

+Lastly, we could further
+improve the model performance by adding bounding boxes to the images.
+Since some images may contain other food items that is not supposed to be in the food category (e.g. there are sausages beside the garlic bread image), the model might misinterpret the image, resulting in lower accuracy.
+This noisy element could be eliminated by the use of bounding boxes to the images and this could potentially be another possibility of increasing the accuracy of the images

 # Skillset required for the project (Deep Learning)
 * Python (Numpy, Pandas etc.)
 * Data Modeling and Evaluation